Peace building between Shepherding Nomads in Marsabit

 Modern assault rifles contributed to the escalation of the conflict between two groups leading to violence and many fatalities.
 It lasted for more than 20 years.

-Video: copy the link and choose from several language versions:
+Video: choose from several language versions:

 Traditionally the young men protect the children, women, elders and the cattle as warriors with spears.
 Decisions are made by the elders.
 Young woman choose successful warriors.
 Elder woman/widows initiate acts of revenge.